MementoMori15x6/15x6-sim/manuscript/03-Chapter_3_The_Superorganism_Baseline-Ants_as_Thermodynamic_Ceiling.md

 The result is a rapid phase transition:

-- Row 13 fractures from 98% Mutualism / 2% bleed to 70% Mutualism / 30% Parasitism — crossing the >30% collapse risk threshold.
+- Row 13 fractures from 98% Mutualism / 2% bleed to 70% Mutualism / 30% Exploitationism — crossing the >30% collapse risk threshold.
-- Parasitism bleed spreads to harvest rows (1–5) and functional rows (6–10), reaching 10–20% in multiple places.
+- Exploitationism bleed spreads to harvest rows (1–5) and functional rows (6–10), reaching 10–20% in multiple places.
 - Mutualism dominance weakens across the grid — the vertical spine splatters.

 This demonstrates the brittleness of biological hardware: the free Y-axis (-2.18 baseline) is only free while the queen is alive.
 Remove the central signal, and suppression cost explodes — the lattice collapses from perfect order to terminal entropy in a single step.